Nissan Xterra Performance

 Acceleration and Power

-- "… [the] V6 under the hood of the 2013 Nissan Xterra gives it plenty of pick-up in everyday use.
-The engine also develops plenty of torque, which is an asset when tackling slow-speed off-road obstacles." -- Edmunds
+- "With 261 hp on tap, the 3.5-liter V6 under the hood of the 2013 Nissan Xterra gives it plenty of pick-up in everyday use.
+The engine also develops plenty of torque, which is an asset when tackling slow-speed off-road obstacles." -- Edmunds (2013)

 - "The automatic transmission reacts quickly enough to throttle inputs, but passing at highway speeds can be a bit labored with either transmission.
 The manual transmission feels as truck-like as the rest of the vehicle, with balky shifter and clutch action." -- Consumer Guide (2012)